Emergency warnings are an effective way to alert a large section of the public in as short a time as possible.

 - all ministries

-Warnings broadcast on TV and radio in Finnish and Swedish
+Warnings broadcast on radio in Finnish and Swedish

 Warnings are always issued in Finnish and Swedish.
 If the danger or its consequences impact the Saami homeland, the warning must also be given in Saami.